SDPB Arts

 And then just look at all the nice things that are available.

-You know, some people might start to like really fear change and progression, and that could be like technology, looking at, you know, for me, I came in and I said I didn't like to see paintings in any digital format.
+Looking at, you know, for me, I came in and I said, I didn't like to see your paintings in any digital format.

-I don't like to look at it on a phone or on a computer, because I like the look of the paint when I see it in person.
+I don't like to look at it on the phone or on a computer, because I like the look of the paint.

 I mean, embrace that.